 How To Make Castile Soap At Home

-This site is reader-supported.
-If you buy via the links here I may earn a small commission at no cost to you - my affiliate disclosure
+We are reader supported.
+If you buy via the links here we may earn a small commission at no cost to you, please see my affiliate disclosure.

 Here’s how to make Castile soap, a traditional olive oil soap recipe that’s absolutely one of my favorites.
 It’s simultaneously one of the most inexpensive soaps you can make (making it a great beginner soap), but also the most gentle of cleansers at the same time.